 WASHINGTON, D.C. — On Monday, Gov. Ralph Northam (D) signed new legislation to expand voting access in Virginia.
-The bills, passed by the Democratic-majority Legislature, are the latest push by leaders in the state to expand ballot access as Republicans across the country push to suppress their constituents’ votes.
+The laws, passed by the Democratic-majority Legislature, are the latest push by leaders in the state to expand ballot access as Republicans across the country push to suppress their constituents’ votes.
 The legislation, House Bills 1968, 1921 and 1888 and Senate Bill 1245, include new provisions that:

 - Expand in-person absentee voting to include Sundays.